Sweet Almond Cake with Layered Almond Buttercream

 Directions:

-Whisk in cane sugar, followed by sifted powdered sugar.
-Cream all together until soft and fluffy.
-You can do this by hand or with an electric mixer.
+Whisk in (cane) sugar, followed by sifted powdered sugar.
+Cream all together until light and fluffy.

 Whisk in eggs on low speed for 30 seconds to 1 minute, using your electric mixer (or hand whisk).

-Measure almond milk and half and half into a cup or small bowl, then add lemon juice and let sit for 5 minutes (optional).
+Measure cream and almond milk into a cup or small bowl, then add lemon juice and let sit for 5 minutes (optional).
 Don’t worry, the lemon juice won’t make your cake taste “lemony”.
 This small amount is just used to mimic buttermilk for a more tender cake.
-If you don’t have lemon juice, (apple cider) vinegar will work, or you can just skip this step.
-As for the almond milk and half and half, they are basically interchangeable as well.
-Feel free to use all almond milk or all half and half, OR substitute one or both for a different milk of choice (or buttermilk).
-I personally chose to use a mix of almond milk and half and half for more balance and flavour, but as long as you have a 1/4 cup of some sort of milk, you’ll be fine.
+If you don’t have lemon juice, vinegar will work, or you can just skip this step.
+As for the cream and almond milk, they are basically interchangeable as well.
+Feel free to use all cream or all almond milk, OR substitute one or both for milk of choice (or buttermilk).
+I personally chose to use a mix of cream and almond milk for more balance and flavour, but as long as you have a 1/4 cup of some sort of milk, you’ll be fine.

 In a separate bowl, sift flours, then stir in baking powder and salt.
-For a lighter, fluffier texture, I recommend using cake flour, however all purpose flour will work — the texture will just be slightly more dense than it already is.
+For a lighter, fluffier texture, I recommend using cake flour, however all purpose flour will work — the texture will just be slightly more dense.

 Make a small well in the center of dry ingredients, then pour in liquid ingredients.
 Start by folding with a spatula, then mix on low speed (or by hand) until thoroughly combined.

-Lightly grease two medium cake pans, and pour equal amounts of batter in each.
-Bake for 20 mins (or until knife comes out clean).
+Lightly grease two medium cake pans and pour equal amounts of batter in each.
+Bake for 30 minutes (or until knife comes out clean).

 Remove from oven and allow to sit for 5 mins, then transfer to cooling rack until cake reaches room temp.

-Next, place cake in a tin or on a plate, then cover and refrigerate for at least half an hour before icing.
-If you’re not adding icing until the next day or the day after, you can leave it in the fridge until you do.
-You can also freeze the cake for up to 2 months before icing if you’re wanting to prep way ahead of time.
+Place cake in a tin or on a plate, then cover and refrigerate for at least half an hour before frosting.
+If you’re not adding frosting until the next day (or the day after), you can leave it in the fridge until you do.
+You can also freeze the cake for up to 2 months before frosting if you’re wanting to prep way ahead of time.
 Once done, this cake can stay in the fridge for up to 4 days or frozen for 2 months.

-While cake is in the fridge, prepare buttercream by whisking softened butter and salt together on low speed of electric mixer until well combined (or by hand).
+While cake is in the fridge, prepare buttercream by whisking softened butter and salt together on low speed of electric mixer (or by hand) until well combined.
 If you don’t have unsalted butter, you can use salted, then just wait until the end to add in any additional salt.
 I prefer to use unsalted butter, because it tends to provide a more fresh and sweet taste.
 It also allows for more control over the salt added.
 However, either will work.

-Sift in powdered sugar, 1 cup at a time, up to 3 cups to start and whisk on low speed (or by hand) until it resembles a thick “batter”.
+Sift in powdered sugar, 1 cup at a time, up to 2 1/2 cups and whisk on low speed (or by hand) until it resembles a thick “batter”.

 You may also sift in more powdered sugar, as needed (if needed), starting with 1/4 cup at a time, until desired consistency is reached.